dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Sink or Swim

-It refers to when you start working having to figure out everything by Usually there are catch phrases like: *"commit production code on the first days"*, *"impact on the first days"*, *"hit the ground running"* on interview or on the job description.
-Discussing for when there is no on-boarding or explaining how infrastructure works.
+It refers to when you start working and you have to figure out everything by yourself.
+Some common red flag phrases you might see related to that are *"commit production code on the first days"*, *"impact on the first days"*, *"hit the ground running"*.
+Those phrases act as an excuse for not having any proper onboarding process or for not explaining how the company infrastructure works.

 We are not advocating hand-holding the new employee but rather start from simple stuff and move on to more serious stuff that a person cannot deduce on